Moorthorpe: Town council

 The village is governed locally by South Kirkby and Moorthorpe Town Council.
 Despite the fact that the local council has a range of powers, such as the ability to raise funds through taxes (the precept), it is currently an unelected body, with all Councillors selected internally by the local council without a contest at elections.
 This is unlike most of the neighbouring town and parish councils, including South Elmsall, whose Councillors are elected directly by way of a public vote.

 South Elmsall and South Kirkby Ward

 Moorthorpe forms part of the South Elmsall and South Kirkby ward, a ward of the metropolitan borough of the City of Wakefield and which forms part of the governing Wakefield Metropolitan District Council.
 The representatives of the ward are elected by way of a public vote, the last election was held in 2014.

 Member of Parliament

 Nationally the village is served by Jon Trickett, the Labour MP for the Hemsworth constituency, who has his offices in the village.
+Gabriel Price was formerly the elected Member of Parliament for the area, who had close ties to Moorthorpe.